Frequently Asked Questions (FAQ)

 During the Mock Exam 1, ExamID will take a baseline photo of the applicant.
 Applicants are urged to have a well-lit room to provide adequate lighting for the photo.
 It is highly recommended that applicants take this baseline photo in the same well-lit room they intend to take the exam.
 The software will confirm that the photo taken is acceptable.
 At the start of the first session of the actual exam, ExamID will take another photo of the applicant and will compare it to the photo taken during Mock Exam 1 to authenticate the applicant's identity.
 Should an applicant experience an issue with the ExamID authentication at the beginning of the exam session, the applicant will still be permitted to take the exam and the Board of Bar Examiners will authenticate the applicant's identity through the video.Back to TOP

-How Do I Get Technical Support?
+How Do I Get Technical Support on Exam Day?

 On exam day, should an applicant experience a technical issue before or during the exam the applicant may use their cell phone within the testing area to call technical support.
 The applicant must stay within camera view until the technical support call ends.
-Once the call is ended, the applicant must turn the phone off and place it under the chair.Back to TOP
+Once the call is ended, the applicant must turn the phone off and place it under their chair.Back to TOP

 Will I have an opportunity to practice using the software so I may become familiar with the technology and what to expect on exam day?